The ultimate easy to follow guide to coordinate colours, furniture and furnishings and create an inviting look that fits into your budget.

 5 | CREATE THE UNEXPECTED

-The balance between out of place and unexpected can be delicate but I love being surprised when, in a hurry or absorbed in my thoughts, I walk into a room.
+The line between out of place and unexpected is subtle, yet salient.
+I love being surprised when, in a hurry or absorbed in my thoughts, I walk into a room.
 I play with books, pictures, fresh flowers, stones, plants, vases or lamps.
 Scatter them around the house, on a shelf between glasses or in the bathroom, make special places for them so that they keep surprising you.
 Last but not least, consider reusing furniture and accessories for different purposes or in different rooms.
 What looks tired in its usual place, can bring to life a different corner.

-Like the idea but feel the need for a professional eye?
-A Style Café would be a great way to start!
+If you like the idea but feel the need for a professional eye, a Style Café would be a great way to start!
 Or else, browse through my services and see how I can help.